1895 Oregon Agricultural Aggies football team: November 16: Willamette University

 Corvallis' team then went on a long drive, taking the ball all the way down to the Willamette 5-yard line, but they failed to score.
-With time in the half running down, Willamette Right End Guiss broke free on what was described as a "zig-zag play," with his long run setting up a third touchdown of the half for the Salem squad.
+With time in the half running down, Willamette right end Guiss broke free on what was described as a "zig-zag play," with his long run setting up a third touchdown of the half for the Salem squad.
 The 2-point conversion kick was again good and the Willamettes took an 18–0 score into the halftime intermission.

-Early in the second half, Willamette Quarterback Murphy broke a long run around end, scoring yet another touchdown.
+Early in the second half, Willamette quarterback Murphy broke a long run around end, scoring yet another touchdown.
 The conversion was missed, leaving the score 22 to zero.
 On the ensuing possession the Aggies scored their one and only touchdown of the 1895 season when Right Halfback Oberer managed to break a tackle and streak around Willamette's left end.
 With the successful conversion the score became 22—6.

 The Aggies were unable to keep pace, however, giving up another 14 points before the game was called at 5:20 pm on account of a rolling fog that made it impossible to see across the width of the field.
 The final score: Willamette 36, OAC 6.
 Both teams exchanged cheers following the conclusion of play and the fans began to rush for the streetcars.
+The University of Oregon subsequently defeated Willamette 6-0 to win the Oregon Intercollegiate Football Association Championship.